lucashuet93/apiops-vnet-github/README.md

 The values stored in [/apimartifacts](./apimartifacts/) correspond to the dev environment.
 Importantly, when the configuration is applied to the prod environment, the [configuration.prod.yaml](./configuration.prod.yaml) file is used to override resource ids to point at the prod environment's Key Vault, Log Analytics, and Application Insights resources.

+> **_NOTE:_**: The deployed architecture does not currently include the AKS cluster, but rather uses a dummy API provided by the Swagger Petstore.
+Additionally, the deployed architecture currently only includes the dev and prod environments.
+Work is ongoing to match the above diagrams.

 ## Pre-Requisites

 - [Terraform](https://www.terraform.io/downloads.html)